 Type of Funding

-The World Bank invites young individuals with good academic track records and with professional achievement and leadership potential who are committed to international development. to join the 2019 Selection Process for the World Bank Young Professionals Program.
+The World Bank invites young individuals with good academic track records and with professional achievement and leadership potential who are committed to international development, to apply for the World Bank Young Professionals Program.
 The 2-Year Program provides on the job and field work experience as well as training and mentoring opportunities.
-Forty-five candidates will be accepted into the Young Professionals Program, where they will undertake a business driven “stretch/exposure assignment” to gain on-the-job experience.
+Forty-five to 50 candidates will be accepted into the Young Professionals Program, where they will undertake a business driven “stretch/exposure assignment” to gain on-the-job experience.
 The program will be carried out at the World Bank’s headquarters in Washington, D.C. and in developing countries for the field work, also known as “missions”.

 Young Professionals will undergo a comprehensive training curriculum, which includes a blend of learning activities in a World Bank Group (WBG) cohort, small groups or individually, ranging from on-boarding activities, e-learning, cohort discussions with WBG leaders, leadership training, to career development conversations, and networking opportunities.